Local Clustering for Lung Cancer Image Classification via Sparse Solution Technique: Final Remarks

 \subsection{More Artificially Generated Labeled Images}

-One direction to improve the performance of the proposed LCE and LSC methods is to generate more artificial images, i.e., increase the number of labeled data, hence the proposed methods will be more likely to find a faithful cluster.
+One direction to improve the performance of the proposed LCE and LSC methods is to generate more artificial images, i.e., increase the number of labeled data, hence any given query image will be more likely to find a faithful cluster and hence make a reliable identification.
 We propose two approaches to do so.

 One approach for generating more labeled data is based on the numerical solution to the Monge-Amp\'ere equation (cf. \cite{LL24}) for the optimal transport problem.
 That is, we deform the portion over the chest of each image in the malignant class to the portion of the chest in each image in the normal class.
 There are a few computational difficulties to overcome such as identifying the centers of the domains of the chests.
 We shall leave the details to a future publication.
 Another approach is to use the method of harmonic generalized barycentric coordinates (GBC) to do the image deformation.
 See \cite{DHL22} and \cite{H23} for some examples of image deformation.
 Let us illustrate this idea by Figures \ref{LungCancerDeformation}, \ref{LungCancerDeformation2}, and \ref{LungCancerDeformation3}.